arkency/posts/posts/2016-07-25-phases-of-refactoring-complex-rails-apps.md

 newsletter: :skip
 ---

+(Pssssst, due to several requests, we've reopened the [Post-Rails-Way Book Bundle](http://railsbookbundle.com) only for today - Monday.
+It's the last chance to get the books/videos with 55% discount!)

 Refactoring is a on-going process that is necessary in big Rails applications.
 Without it, you can quickly get into trouble - not only your code quality will suffer, but pieces of your architecture - models, controllers and views will get more and more coupled together.
 This is not a nice separation you had at the beginning of the project - it can quickly transform into an entangled mess of callbacks, going by relationships through half of the system to do stuff, and horrible things like that.

 <!-- more -->